 Elizabeth McNamee

-Each image captured is an intimate moment; a connection, a slight gesture, a pull of the heart string, eye contact or a fleeting moment of sunlight on the subject.
-It is important to capture the individual character of the animal regardless of it being in a confined environment.
+Each image is an intimate moment, a connection; capturing the uniqueness of each subject regardless of where it may be; eye contact, a slight gesture or a fleeting moment - sunlight on the subject.
 I become part of the scene seduced by the animal and its presence.
-The camera just an instrument or tool to capture the moment, the background and surroundings are not the primary focus.
-By removing or diminishing the background the main focus is on the animal, it is they in the end that project and reveal their personality and soul - giving the viewer an emotional connection and empathy with them.
+The camera just an instrument or tool to capture the moment, the background and surroundings are not the primary importance.
+The main focus is on the animal, it is they in the end that project and reveal their personality and soul - giving the viewer an emotional connection and empathy with them.

-In a perfect world without man's greed this kind of captive conservation and protection wouldn't be necessary - but it is!
-If I can awaken one person's consciousness and compassion then I am doing what I set out to do.
+• Art is an Awakening: in a perfect world without man's greed captive conservation and protection wouldn't be necessary - but it is!
+If I can awaken one person's consciousness and compassion with my works I have achieved a small goal.

 Gear